-Within the Chief Financial Officer Governance Area, the Administration and Tax Department, with the support from the Chief Financial Officer Governance Area, ensures the processing of the required information on transactions with related parties as part of periodic financial reporting and the preparation of organisational procedures and information systems that guarantee supervisory reporting to the Bank of Italy, at consolidated and individual level, on Associated Entities of the Group as required by the Bank of Italy Regulations and related implementing rules.
+Within the Chief Financial Officer Governance Area, the Administration and Tax Head Office Department, with the support from the Chief IT, Digital and Innovation Officer Governance Area, ensures the processing of the required information on transactions with related parties as part of periodic financial reporting and the preparation of organisational procedures and information systems that guarantee supervisory reporting to the Bank of Italy, at consolidated and individual level, on Associated Entities of the Group as required by the Bank of Italy Regulations and related implementing rules.

-The Administration and Tax Department also provides directives to the Italian subsidiary banks on reporting obligations at individual level.
+The Administration and Tax Head Office Department also provides directives to the Italian subsidiary banks on reporting obligations at individual level.

-At the request of the user departments, the competent departments of the Chief Operating Officer Governance Area guarantee the planning, implementation and management of the technology infrastructures and IT services integrated with company processes, and in compliance with Group guidelines and service agreements ensures dissemination to the departments of the Intesa Sanpaolo and the Group in such a way as to provide them with the means to actually implement the obligations envisaged by regulations on such matters.
+At the request of the user departments, the competent departments of the Chief IT, Digital and Innovation Officer Governance Area guarantee the planning, implementation and management of the technology infrastructures and IT services integrated with company processes, and in compliance with Group guidelines and service agreements ensures dissemination to the departments of the Intesa Sanpaolo and the Group in such a way as to provide them with the means to actually implement the obligations envisaged by regulations on such matters.

-17.4 Roles and responsibilities in the internal control processes
+17.4 Roles and responsibilities in the internal control processes application of the Procedures.

-Without prejudice to the duties of the Board of Directors on issues of internal control system adequacy and efficiency, the Management Control Committee verifies the constant effectiveness and function of operating procedures and systems in support of correct application of the Procedures.
 For this purpose, it also makes use of periodic reports from the relevant second and third level control departments and appropriate information shared with the Committee for Transactions with Related Parties of Intesa Sanpaolo S.p.A. and Associated Entities of the Group.